Check out this article on Facebook interview questions!

 Stage 1: Phone screen with HR.

-Stage 2: 1-2 technical phone interviews with team members.
+Step 2: 1-2 technical phone interviews with team members.

 Stage 3: Onsite interview with 5-6 different people.
 These onsite interviews consist of technical and behavioral interviews, lunch, and some cross-functional interviews.

-How to prepare for these interviews
+How to prepare for these Facebook interview questions

 The phone screen is typically fairly casual.
-This is their first chance to get to know you as a candidate, so they likely will be asking you questions about why you are interested in the position, how your background relates to the role, and why you would be a good fit for the company.
+This is their first chance to get to know you as a candidate.
+So, they likely will be asking you questions about why you are interested in the position, how your background relates to the role, and why you would be a good fit for the company.

 For your technical challenges and onsite technical interviews, you should make sure you are well-prepared by practicing these kinds of problems and timing yourself.
 For engineers, working with a partner in pair programming practice sessions can be especially helpful.
 We have a list of Facebook interview questions that you can use to practice for software engineering, data science, product design, and product management interviews.